rq/django-rq/README.md

 `django_rq` also provides a dashboard to monitor the status of your queues at `/django-rq/` (or whatever URL you set in your `urls.py` during installation).

+_ New in Version 3.0_
 A link to the RQ dashboard is displayed in `/admin` by default under "Django-RQ".
 If you want to disable this link, add `RQ_SHOW_ADMIN_LINK = False` in `settings.py`.

-These statistics are also available in JSON format via `/django-rq/stats.json`, which is accessible to staff members.
-If you need to access this view via other HTTP clients (for monitoring purposes), you can define `RQ_API_TOKEN`.
+Various queue statistics are also available in JSON format via `/django-rq/stats.json`, which is accessible via a bearer token authentication scheme (defined in `settings.py` as `RQ_API_TOKEN`).
 Then, include the token in the Authorization header as a Bearer token: `Authorization: Bearer <token>` and access it via `/django-rq/stats.json`.

 ![Django RQ JSON dashboard](demo-django-rq-json-dashboard.png)